 - Our customers recognize the importance of PCI compliance and are focused on ensuring that their solution provides the highest level of security for themselves as well as their customers.

 - They have become focused on driving their paper customers onto an electronic delivery channel with either email presentment or a branded portal.

 - While they recognize that the presentment is important they don’t forget about the payment piece of the puzzle.
 Our customers know that adding the second “P” to the Presentment and Payment model further drives down cost as well as creates a deeper sense of loyalty with their customer base.

-- The most effective billers get that billing is not just focused on the AR and AP side of the business.
+- The most effective billers get that billing is not just focused on the accounts receivable (AR) and accounts payable (AP) side of the business.
 Cash flow has a deeper impact on customer care, sales, compliance and many other critical areas.
 When done right, all aspects of invoicing and payment create tremendous efficiency within the organization.

 - Finally, they recognize the importance of being able to automate the posting of cash for both their paper and electronic payments seeking out solutions that will allow them to make use of cash faster.My suggestion to organizations that are looking to improve their operational efficiencies within their company is to begin to ask themselves how many of these best practices are they following in their invoice to cash process?

 Article by Kirk Dauksavage, Chief Revenue Officer at Billtrust